How To Spot A Fake Omega – 5 Quick Tips

 It looks great.
 The price is right.
 But how do you know if it’s genuine and not some knockoff?
-In other words: how do you spot a fake Omega?

-Many websites are good at ranking high on Google and getting social shares, but they’re neither experienced watch collectors nor high-end dealers.
+Many websites are very good at ranking high on Google and getting social shares, but they’re neither experienced watch collectors nor high-end dealers.
 So, don’t put too much trust in those fancy infographics.

 - Dial and hands

 - Serial number

 First, look closely at the dial and hands.

 Omega is a respectable brand, and they had standards to live up to.
 The lacquer, the font, the text/printing, minute track, etc. should all be of consistently high quality.
 The alignment should be perfect, and there should be no misspellings of any kind.
 That includes the case and the case back as well.

 The lume on the dial and in the hands (if any) should match.
 It’s possible that exposure to light and humidity slightly changed the color of the hands.